ajcrites/team-stanton/_posts/2015-01-30-android-pickers.markdown

 {:.screenshot}
 ![](http://i.imgur.com/nYFxOk4.png)

 ...wait a minute.
 That doesn't exactly look very nice, does it?
-This is because, in XML, each view is using it's default appearance parameters.
+This is because, in XML, each view is using its default appearance parameters.
 For example, to get rid of the "full calendar view" and just return to regular spinning pickers, the following adjustment has to be made to the `<DatePicker />` tag:

 {% highlight xml %}
 <DatePicker